Honda Civic MPG & Fuel Economy

 The Honda Civic MPG ratings are impressive, especially for a compact car.
 From the gasoline-powered Civic sedan to the performance-oriented Civic Type R hatchback, every variation delivers excellent fuel efficiency.
-Safety, comfort, and value for your money also define the 2025 Civic.
+Safety, comfort, and value for your money also define the 2026 Civic, providing the full package to any driver.
 See the MPG specs below, then visit DARCARS Honda Fairfax to discover many other appealing facts about the new Honda Civic.

 Honda Civic Fuel Consumption at a Glance

-- The 2025 Honda Civic lineup provides high MPG ratings from every model
+• The 2026 Honda Civic lineup achieves high MPG ratings at every model

 Honda Civic Fuel Efficiency: MPG & Specs of Each Configuration